 1. Press Win + X and select Device Manager.

-2. Expand Disk Drives and find your Toshiba drive.
+2. Expand Disk Drives.
+Right-click your Toshiba External USB Device.

-2. Right-click your Toshiba drive and select Change Drive Letter and Paths.
+3. Right-click the partition and select Change Drive Letter and Paths.

 Using MyRecover to Restore Lost Files